HIGH SURF ADVISORY ISSUED FOR THE BVI

-Synopsis: Moderate, long period swells, from Tropical Depression Twenty-Seven, which is forecast to become a hurricane, are expected to impact the area, mainly northern and north-facing coastlines.
-The threat level is expected to become moderate, and there is the potential for significant impacts to the life and property of persons using affected coastlines.
+Synopsis: Moderate, long period swells, from Hurricane Epsilon, are impacting the area, mainly northern and north-facing coastlines.
+The threat level is moderate, and there is the potential for significant impacts to the life and property of persons using affected coastlines.
 These swells are expected to cause life-threatening surfs and rip currents near some coastlines.
-This advisory will likely be upgraded to a warning Tuesday night.

 Potential Impacts: Loss of life – strong currents that can carry even the strongest swimmers out to sea; injuries to beachgoers; beach erosion; sea water splashing onto low lying coastal roads; beach closures; localized disruptions to marine recreation and businesses; financial losses; damage to coral reefs; saltwater intrusion and disruptions to potable water from desalination.
 High surfs can knock spectators off exposed rocks and jetties.